 Tim Morris was British Ambassador to Morocco, Mauritania, South Sudan and Head of Mission to the Democratic Republic of Congo.
 His last posting was as Senior Trade Advisor for Africa in the Foreign and Commonwealth Office, where he built links between the private sector and Government development policy.
 His earlier career was spent largely in Western Europe and on international organisations, and eleven years on Japan, one task of which was running the UK’s inward investment programme from Japan.
 Tim is now a private sector consultant specializing in investment in Africa.

-Douglas Scott Proudfoot is a former Canadian Ambassador who served as head of mission in Bamako, Juba and Ramallah.
+Douglas Scott Proudfoot (also North America) is a former Canadian Ambassador who served as head of mission in Bamako, Juba and Ramallah.
 He was previously posted in Vienna (where he represented Canada at the IAEA, CTBTO and UNODC), London, Delhi and Nairobi.
 At headquarters he headed the Afghanistan and Sudan Task Forces.
+Most recently he headed the Canadian mission to the International Civil Aviation Organisation (ICAO).
 He is currently based in Ottawa.
-Areas of expertise include Africa; the Israeli-Palestinian conflict; fragile states & post-conflict situations; Non-Proliferation, Arms Control & Disarmament; and, of course, Canada.
+Areas of expertise include Africa; the Israeli-Palestinian conflict; fragile states & post-conflict situations; non-proliferation, arms control & disarmament; aviation; and, of course, Canada.